-Buy some kale seeds (we like curly kale for kale chips because it gets crunchier).
+Buy some kale seeds (we like curly kale for kale chips because it gets crunchier, but here’s our guide to all the varieties of kale).
 Find a pot that is at least 6 inches across and 8 inches deep and fill it with potting soil.
-We make our own potting soil, but you can save time and buy it too.
+You can make your own potting soil, but you can save time and buy it too.
 Plant 2 -3 seeds in the center of the pot, about 1/2 inch deep.
 Keep the soil moist and as the seedlings grow, pull out the weaker ones, leaving one strong plant.
 You can read more detailed information about growing plants from seed here.

 All you need to know about keeping a kale plant in your apartment is this:

 - It needs a bit of light.

 - If you forget to water it, the leaves will get bitter.